Parts of England to hit 30C as fire crews travel across country to battle blaze

 Parts of England will swelter through temperatures of up to 30C on Friday as firefighters grapple with a lack of resources amid the heatwave.

-The Met Office forecast patchy cloud across the north with some light rain and the odd shower in Scotland.
+The Met Office forecast patchy cloud across the north with scattered showers in parts of eastern Scotland.

 Despite this, temperatures will remain warm, particularly across England and Wales.